 Our Scholars come to us through one of our partnering organizations, which includes Boys Hope Girls Hope Baltimore, SEED School of Maryland, KIPP Academy, Crossroads School, and Green Street Academy.
-These organizations all seek to identify promising youth from disadvantaged backgrounds and to help the students succeed.
+These organizations all seek to identify promising youth from low-income backgrounds and to help the students succeed.
 By partnering with these organizations, we more easily identify promising students and are able to gain added support on the home front.

 SARE emphasizes professionalism at every turn.
 We teach scholars how to dress appropriately for each type of work, how to look people in the eye, greet people with a handshake and a smile, send a professional email, present orally to people of a range of levels, interact with colleagues that are their peers as well as ones that are more senior.
 We also teach the importance of responsibility and accountability for ones work as others will depend on it.
+This responsibility includes taking careful notes so that their experiments are reproducible and the results are documented and archived.

 Mentoring plays a primary role in SARE.
 SARE scholars work in research labs with a doctoral student or postdoctoral fellow.
 This mentor-mentee relationship is formative for scholars as they learn how to work in a professional environment, learn good work and study habits, and how to become a good colleague.
 The mentoring relationships often extend beyond the summer program as scholars will often seek out their lab mentor for advice, even as they move on to college.